 Brannan further argued that Geico negligently failed to advise him regarding the non-stacking provision under the motorcycle policy.
 The Court rejected this argument, citing Fla.
 Stat. § 627.727(1), which establishes a presumption that an insured’s acceptance of a non-stacking provision is informed, knowing in the event the insured signs a written acknowledgement of the limitation.

-The Miami accident attorneys of Gerson and Schwartz, P.A. have extensive experience representing individuals who have been injured in car accidents.
-If you or someone you know has been injured by the negligence of another, contact the Miami car accident attorneys of Gerson and Schwartz, P.A today.
+The Miami accident attorneys of Gerson & Schwartz, P.A. have extensive experience representing individuals who have been injured in car accidents.
+If you or someone you know has been injured by the negligence of another, contact the Miami car accident attorneys of Gerson & Schwartz, P.A today.